 Antique Stores and dealer shops are a great place to find junk silver at a relatively low price, assuming they don't update their prices every week or month.
 When silver prices spike you can almost always find a store selling the coins at a price that is lower than that of spot price.
 We recently bought a roll of Barber Halves, a Roll of Walking Liberty Halves, 17 Peace and Morgan Dollars all for well under spot price and hundreds of dollars less than what they go for online.
 You may have to do a bit of driving but it's well worth the effort.

 Next time you fill up your car be sure to pay inside, when the teller opens his drawer have a look inside to see if he has any strange coins.
 In this economy people are using old coins to pay for things like Gas, Food, and other basic needs.
 Remember you can't eat silver. :) If they don't have anything strange ask to "buy a roll" of quarters, dimes, and maybe even nickels.
 Once you searched the rolls you can always wrap it back up and spend it elsewhere.

-CoinStar machines have been known to kick out strange coins.
+CoinStar and automatic coin counting machines have been known to kick out strange coins.
 Many times these coins are foreign, sometimes they are local silver coins.
 Either way you may want to check the return bin next time you pass one.
 In addition to this try asking the registers near the coin machines.
 If the machine doesn't take the coin the person will usually hand the coin over to the teller with the receipt.
 It's a great way to find junk silver coins.
 My wife recently found a Chinese Yuan, a Flattened Penny, and one teller even had a 1964 Kennedy Half Dollar (that's 90% silver boys and girls)